influxdata/docs-v2/content/influxdb/cloud-iox/query-data/tools/pyarrow.md

     from flightsql import FlightSQLClient

     # Instantiate a FlightSQLClient configured for a bucket
-    client = FlightSQLClient(host='INFLUXDB_DOMAIN',
+    client = FlightSQLClient(host='cloud2.influxdata.com',
         token='INFLUX_READ_WRITE_TOKEN',
         metadata={'bucket-name': 'INFLUX_BUCKET'},
         features={'metadata-reflection': 'true'})

-    # Execute the query
+    # Execute the query to retrieve FlightInfo
-    query = client.execute('SELECT * FROM home')
+    info = client.execute('SELECT * FROM home')

-    # Use the Flight ticket to request the Arrow data stream.
+    # Use the ticket to request the Arrow data stream.
-    # Return a pyarrow.flight.FlightStreamReader for streaming the results.
+    # Return a FlightStreamReader for streaming the results.
-    reader = client.do_get(query.endpoints[0].ticket)
+    reader = client.do_get(info.endpoints[0].ticket)

-    # Use pyarrow to read the data stream into a pyarrow.Table
+    # Read all data to a pyarrow.Table
     table = reader.read_all()

     print(table)